Amit Mehta: January 6 Capitol attack-related cases

 Mehta has presided over several cases related to the January 6 United States Capitol attack.
 He has charge of the criminal prosecution of Oath Keepers founder Stewart Rhodes for seditious conspiracy.
 He is also presiding over three civil lawsuits against Trump and multiple associates, in which several members of Congress and two police officers are suing for damages for physical and emotional injuries they allegedly incurred during the attacks.

 On February 18, 2022, Mehta issued a lengthy opinion that rejected Trump's claim of "absolute immunity" from lawsuits, finding that his actions were not part of his presidential duties, and that there was plausible evidence to suggest he engaged in a conspiracy with organized groups to use any means, including violence, to overturn the results of the 2020 election.
 The opinion allows the case to proceed, with the plaintiffs demanding documents, depositions, and other evidence from Trump and members of the Oath Keepers and Proud Boys.
 Mehta dropped several other co-defendants from the suit, including Rudy Giuliani, Donald Trump Jr., and Representative Mo Brooks.

 On January 25, 2024, Mehta sentenced former Trump adviser, Peter Navarro, to four months in jail for contempt of Congress after defying a subpoena related to the congressional investigation into the January 6, 2021, US Capitol attack.

 Google antitrust case

 On August 5, 2024, Mehta ruled that Google is a monopoly and has violated antitrust laws.
 In September 2025, he ruled that Google would not be required to divest of Chrome or Android, but would be barred from including Search in exclusive contracts and required to share certain search index and user interaction data with competitors.

 Personal life

-Mehta is as an avid fan of hip hop music.
+Mehta is an avid fan of hip hop music.
 In a 2015 copyright case regarding the similarity of two songs, Mehta noted in a footnote that he was "not a 'lay person' when it comes to hip-hop music and lyrics," and noted he has "listened to hip hop for decades".
 American rappers Jay-Z, Eminem, Kanye West and Canadian rapper Drake are among his favorite artists.